 — Helen Pidd (@helenpidd) April 20, 2012

-"Everything" means "normal involvement through political parties, writing essays, communicating or writing comments on the internet"
+"Everything" means "normal involvement through political parties, writing essays, communicating or writing comments on the internet"11.56am: The afternoon session is due to begin at 12pm BST.

 — Helen Pidd (@helenpidd) April 20, 2012